 How can I rebuild my self-esteem when it has been destroyed by others’ opinions?

-How you see yourself matters a great deal more than how others see you because your happiness and peace is dependent on your own honest view about you.
+How you see yourself matters a great deal more than how others see you because your happiness and peace are dependent on your own honest view of yourself.
 Read more here.

 Why is it important to be yourself?

 When you get into a race of trying to do better in comparison to another person, it becomes an endless and meaningless pursuit.
 You really do not have to become anyone else to be happy, to give meaning to your life.
 Imitation may be the best form of flattery, but when you aim to copy someone else, you lose your own identity; when you lose that, the very basis of your world — you and your inner strength — is shaken to the core.